fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-OpeningRemarks.md

 Component-based development emphasizes declarative configuration, loose coupling and flexible hierarchies.
 The framework manages component lifecycle and scoping and provides many supports to allow components to work in collaboration with one another.

-A new Infusion component is defined using the `fluid.default` function and a very basic "Hello, World!" component might look like this:
+A new Infusion component is defined using the `fluid.defaults` function and a very basic "Hello, World!" component might look like this:

 <div class="infusion-docs-note">You can check out the [Live Example](http://codepen.io/waharnum/pen/oBYvwx?editors=1111) of the code below on [CodePen](http://codepen.io/)</div>